Gary Sánchez: Minor leagues

+Major leagues

 2015

 After the conclusion of the RailRiders' 2015 season, the Yankees promoted Sánchez to the major leagues.
 He made his major league debut as a pinch hitter on October 3.
 He went hitless in two at bats during the regular season.
 The Yankees included him on their 25-man roster for the 2015 American League (AL) Wild Card Game.
 The Yankees then assigned Sánchez to the Arizona Fall League (AFL) after the season.
 He led the AFL in home runs, and was named the Fall Stars Game Most Valuable Player, and the second-best prospect in the AFL by Baseball America.
 As a result of his strong season, the Yankees felt comfortable trading fellow catcher John Ryan Murphy during the offseason.